GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/05-message-input.md

 ## Handling actions

-Many actions can be handle by setting listeners to this view, like a click in the send message button or a user start/stop typing:
+Actions can be handled by setting listeners on this view, like a click in the send message button or a user start/stop typing:

 ```kotlin
 messageInputView.setOnSendButtonClickListener {